mothmane/fizz-buzz-kata/README.md

 ##### refractoring 2 :
 Our code now is better, but it still lacks an important property wish is extensibility.

-Whenever the FizzBuzz requirement changes, we will need to modify the FizzBuzz class, adding new if statements, changing modulo values, each small requirement change means class should change.
+Whenever the FizzBuzz requirement changes, we will need to edit and recompile the FizzBuzz class code,

 if this class were sealed in a module or a jar, there will be no way to add or change behavior, without creating a new implementation via inheritance,

-this class is  closed to extension, the only way to change it behavior is to modify it,
+this class is closed to extension.

 In the next refactoring steps we will try to reverse this tendency and make it open to extension, closed to modification